ricardo-semiao/ricardo-semiao.github.io/README.md

-# Curriculum Vitae
+# Ricardo Semião's Homepage

 Welcome!
 This is the repository for my personal homepage.

-This project was also a challenge, a first project in web development, so i tried to use the most out of bare html and css.
+This project was a first true contact with web development, and I challenged myself to do it in bare html/css, without using templates.
+I hope you like it!